JackZhang-Lab/Cryo-MEM/README.md

 ## Overview

 This software utilizes 2D averages and their corresponding alignment information, employing methods such as Radon transformation, cross-correlation, L1 norm, Bezier curves, Monte Carlo simulations, and genetic algorithms.
-It analyzes and subtracts membranes of any shape in cryo-EM, ultimately producing particle stacks and micrographs with membrane signals removed, suitable for subsequent membrane protein analysis.
+It analyzes and subtracts membranes of any shape in cryo-EM images, ultimately producing particle stacks and micrographs with membrane signals removed.
+This is particular useful for cryo-EM analysis of membrane proteins embeded in the native lipid bilayers with irregular shapes.

 ## Features